-- (c) Duty of Prosecutor to Notify Possible Innocent Parties. -In any case in which a prosecutor determines that a motor vehicle driven by a defendant may be subject to forfeiture under this section, the prosecutor must-shall determine the identity of the vehicle owner as shown on the certificate of title for the vehicle and he must-shall also determine if there are any security interests noted on the vehicle's certificate of title.
-The State must-shall notify the holder of each security interest that the vehicle may be subject to forfeiture and that he may intervene to protect his interest.
-If the defendant is not the owner, a similar notice must-shall be served by any means reasonably likely to provide actual notice, and must-shall be served at least fourteen days before the forfeiture hearing. - (d) Duty of Judge.
+As used in this section and in G.S.
+20-28.3, 20-28.4, 20-28.5, and 20-28.6, the

+- (d) Duty of Judge.
 The judge at sentencing must hold a hearing to determine if the vehicle should be forfeited.
-At the hearing the judge may order the forfeiture if he finds that: - (1) The vehicle is subject to forfeiture; - The vehicle is not primarily used by a member of the defendant's family or household for a business purpose or for driving to and from work or school; - (3) All potential innocent parties have been notified as required in subsection (c); and - (4) No party has shown that he is an innocent party as described in subsection (f).
+At the hearing the judge may order the forfeiture if he finds that: - (1) The vehicle is subject to forfeiture: - (2) The vehicle is not primarily used by a member of the defendant's family or household for a business purpose or for driving to and from work or school: - (3) All potential innocent parties have been notified as required in subsection (c); and - (4) No party has shown that he is an innocent party as described in subsection (f).

 If the owner or the holder of a security interest has not been notified, the judge may continue the hearing to allow the State to serve the notice or he may decline to order forfeiture.
 In any case in which a judge does not order the forfeiture of a vehicle subject to forfeiture, he must enter into the record detailed, written reasons for his decision.
 The trial judge at the sentencing hearing on the operator's charge of violating G.S.
 20-138.1 or G.S.
 20-138.5 shall determine if the vehicle is subject to forfeiture under this section.
-If the judge determines that the requirements of subsections (a) through (c) of this section exist and the defendant was a registered owner of the vehicle at the time of the offense, the judge shall order the vehicle forfeited.
-If the defendant was not a registered owner of the vehicle at the time of the offense, the judge shall order the vehicle forfeited unless the registered owner of the vehicle establishes, by clear and convincing evidence, that he or she is an innocent party as defined by subsection (f) of this section, in which case the trial judge may order the vehicle released to the registered owner pursuant to the provisions of subsection (e) of this section.
+If at the sentencing hearing, or at a subsequent hearing, the judge determines that the requirements of subsections (a) through (c) of this section exist and the defendant was the only vehicle owner at the time of the offense, the judge shall order the vehicle forfeited.
+If at the sentencing hearing or at a subsequent hearing, the judge determines that the requirements of subsections (a) through (c) of this section exist and the defendant was not the only vehicle owner at the time of the offense, the judge shall order the vehicle forfeited unless another vehicle owner establishes, by the greater weight of the evidence, that such vehicle owner is an innocent party as defined by subdivision (a1)(2) of this section, in which case the trial judge shall order the vehicle released to the innocent party vehicle owner pursuant to the provisions of subsection (e) of this section.
 In any case where the vehicle is ordered forfeited, the judge shall either:

 - (1) Authorize the school board to sell the vehicle at public sale or retain the vehicle for its own use pursuant to G.S.
-20-28.5; or - (2) Release the vehicle to an innocent party lienholder pursuant to the provisions of subsection (h) of this section.
+20-28.5; or - (2) Release the vehicle to an intervening lienholder pursuant to the provisions of subsection (g) of this section. - If the judge determines that the requirements of subsection (a) and (b) of this section exist but that notice as required by subsection (c) has not been given, the judge shall continue the forfeiture proceeding until adequate notice has been given.
+In no circumstance shall the sentencing of the defendant be delayed as a result of the failure of the prosecutor to give adequate notice.